soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/overview-ediscovery-20.md

 - MET150
 ms.assetid:

-description: "This article describes the new version of Advanced eDiscovery in Office 365."
+description: "This article describes the new version of Advanced eDiscovery (Preview) in Office 365."
 ---

-# Overview of Advanced eDiscovery (Preview)
+# Overview of Advanced eDiscovery (Preview) (Preview)